 Brian Bacharach, class of 2002, was a two-time All-American in water polo, a three-time, First Team All-North Coast Section selection, as well as a North Coast Section MVP, and Junior Olympic All-American, while at De La Salle.
 He helped the Spartans capture NCS water polo titles in 2000 and 2001 and helped Team USA to a Junior Olympic water polo championship in 2000.
 He led De La Salle in scoring three consecutive years, tallying over 300 career goals.
 Bacharach also competed on the varsity swimming team for four years, earning All-American honors.
 He competed for the United States in the 2000 Maccabi Games in Netanya, Israel in swimming.
 In 2003, Bacharach was a Senior Nationals All-American.
 In the summer of 2005, he earned first-team All-American honors as a member of the Lamorinda Water Polo Club.
 Bacharach went on to University of California, Berkeley, where he was a four-year letterman in water polo.
 After graduating from Cal in 2006, Bacharach went on to earn a pair of graduate degrees from the University of Southern California in 2012, earning a master’s degree in Business Administration with a focus on Real Estate and a master’s degree in Real Estate Development.
 Brian is the Development Director for Acadia Realty Trust in the New York City area.

-Matthew Boelk, class of 2000, helped lead the De La Salle volleyball program to its first three North Coast Section Championships, including a 33-1 record his senior season.
-He was twice named to Volleyball Magazine’s Fab 50 All-League Team, when he led the Spartans in aces and kills during his junior and senior seasons.
-He also set a high school and league record in his junior season with 47 kills in a match.
-Boelk earned All-Bay Valley Athletic League honors two years in a row.
-His junior year, Boelk led the Spartans with 210 kills.
-Boelk was also selected to the Contra Costa Times Top 100 Athletes in 2000.
-After graduating from De La Salle, Boelk went to the University of California, Santa Barbara on a Division I volleyball scholarship where he earned Bachelor of Art degrees in Geography and Religious Studies, with a minor in Sports Management.
-Boelk is currently a Sales Manager for Dear John Denim in Los Angeles.
+Matthew Boelk, class of 2000, helped lead the De La Salle volleyball program to its first three North Coast Section Championships, including a 33-1 record his senior season, and a three-year varsity record of 90-5.
+Named to the Volleyball Magazine Fab 50 list twice, he was rated as the 17th best player in the county from the class of 2000.
+Twice named First Team All-BVAL, while leading the Spartans in aces and kills during his junior and senior seasons.
+He also set a DLS and league record for most kills in a match in his junior season with 47.
+Boelk was selected to the Contra Costa Times Top 100 Athletes in 2000, but perhaps his most proud moment was winning the De La Salle Slam Dunk Contest in 2000.
+After graduating from De La Salle, Boelk went to the University of California, Santa Barbara on a Division I volleyball scholarship where once hit .769 in a victory over a #4 ranked BYU team.
+He graduated with a double major Bachelor of Art degrees in Geography and Religious Studies, with a minor in Sports Management.
+After 10 years of running his own successful eco friendly, and made in the USA apparel factory and collection, Boelk is now a residential and commercial Real Estate Professional in Los Angeles.

 Parker Hanks, class of 2004, was a three-year starter in baseball, as a catcher, and in football, as a linebacker.
 On the football field, he was a first team All-BVAL selection, a second-team all-state linebacker as a junior and senior, and was named the Contra Costa Times Defensive Player of the Year and the De La Salle Athlete of the Year in 2004.
 Hanks led the football team in tackles his junior and senior years as a part of the back-to-back Spartan national championship football teams.
 Hanks was named all-state in baseball as a junior and was a first team all-state selection as a senior, when he was selected to play in the Area Code Games and was named to the Team One Top-10 West team.
 Hanks began his college career at UCLA on a baseball scholarship, before transferring to Vanderbilt University, where he earned his Bachelor of Science degree in Human and Organization Development.
 He then went on to earn a Juris Doctorate Degree from Pepperdine University, School of Law.
 Hanks is currently a Senior Real Estate and Legal Counsel for Equinix in San Francisco.